zhongyang219/TrafficMonitor/Help_en-us.md

 In version 1.79 and later, if the directory where the program located is not writable, the configuration and data files will be automatically saved to the "C:\Users\\<username\>\AppData\Roaming\TrafficMonitor" directory.
 At this time, "Options" -“General Settings”-“Save to the program directory” in “Configuration and data files” will not be available.

+### The configuration is lost after next start up

+If you do not see the "Unable to Save Settings" message box, that means the configuration file can be saved normally.
+The cause of this problem may be that you have multiple TrafficMonitor application files on your computer and the configuration files are saved in the application directory.

+For example, you have open "D:\software\TrafficMonitor\TrafficMonitor.exe", and modified the configuration, but next time you start your computer, "D:\software1\TrafficMonitor\TrafficMonitor.exe" is started, while the configuration files you modified before is saved in "D:\software\TrafficMonitor\\".

+The method to solve this problem is:

+1. Change the save location of the configuration files to AppData directory in "Option Settings" > "General Settings" > "Configuration and data file".
+2. Delete the TrafficMonitor application files you don't need on your computer, start TrafficMonitor, open "Option Settings" > "General Settings", click "Reset autorun" button.

 ### The suspension window can only be displayed on the main monitor when multiple monitors are present.
 By default, the suspension window cannot be moved out of the screen boundaries.
-If you need to move the suspension window to other monitors, please right click the suspension window, select "Other Functions", check "Allow Out of Screen Boundaries".
-At this time the suspension window is no longer limited to the screen, it can be also move to any monitors. <br>
+If you need to move the suspension window to other monitors, please open "Options" > "Main Window Settings" by right click the suspension window, check "Allow Out of Screen Boundaries", and click "OK" button.
+At this time the suspension window is no longer limited to the screen, it can be also move to any monitors.

 If you remove the extra monitor, then the suspension window may appear outside the screen area to cause the invisible.
-At this time, you only need to right click the the icon in the notification area, select "Other function", uncheck "Allow Out of Screen Boundaries", the suspension window will appear in the screen area again.
+At this time, you only need to right click the the icon in the notification area, select "Options", uncheck "Allow Out of Screen Boundaries" in "Main Window Settings", the suspension window will appear in the screen area again.

 ### The net speed value is not fully displayed.
 Because the width of each character in different fonts is not the same, in some cases, it does appear the problem of the net speed value is not fully displayed.
 If this problem occurs, open "Options"-"Taskbar Window Settings", and select a larger value in the "Number of digits" drop down list.
 ### How to cancel after setting the mouse penetrate?